markt-de/puppet-galera/README.md

 }
 ```

-This will install the default galera vendor and version.
-However, in a production environment you should definitely set vendor and version to the desired value, because the default values might change:
+This will install the default packages and version.
+However, in a production environment you should definitely set the vendor and version variables to the desired value, because the default values might change:

 ```puppet
 class { 'galera':